missionpinball/mpf-docs/install/mac.rst

 first before you can use MPF.
 Luckily this is just a one-time install, and you don't have to install it again if you update MPF later.

-On Mac platforms, MPF requires Python 3.4 or 3.5.
-(There is a Python 3.6, but that's untested with MPF on OSX.)
-So we recommend that you install Python 3.5.
+On Mac platforms, MPF requires Python above 3.4.
+We lately tested Python 3.6 and it can be used.

-You can download Python 3.5 directly via `this link <https://www.python.org/ftp/python/3.5.4/python-3.5.4-macosx10.6.pkg>`_.
+You can download Python 3.6 directly via `this link <https://www.python.org/ftp/python/3.6.5/python-3.6.5-macosx10.9.pkg>`_.
-(Note that the final digit in the Python version number is the "patch" number, so 3.5.4 is the latest version of Python 3.5 as of the time this document was last updated.)
+(Note that the final digit in the Python version number is the "patch" number, so 3.6.5 is the latest version of Python 3.6 as of the time this document was last updated.)

 .. image:: images/mac_install_python_1.jpg